maksuturva/woocommerce_payment_module/docs/TESTING INSTRUCTIONS.md

 TESTING WITH A TEST ACCOUNT
 ---------------------------
-For testing the module with actual internet bank, credit card, invoice or part payment services, you can order a test account for yourself at https://test1.maksuturva.fi/tilaapalvelu
+For testing the module with actual internet bank, credit card, invoice or part payment services, you can order a test account for yourself.
+For more details see Testing section at http://docs.maksuturva.fi/.

 When ordering a test account signing the order with your TUPAS bank credentials is not required.
 When you have completed the order and stored your test account ID and secret key, we kindly ask you to contact us for us to